kiboschool/course-programming-1/src/lessons/data_structures/advanced_dicts.md

-# 8.2 Dictionaries - Advanced Topics
+# Dictionaries - Advanced Topics

-Estimated Time: 40 Minutes

 In this section, you will learn more about dictionaries and some prooblem solving with dicts.